-Mr Mehrdad Nikfarjam has a major research interest in pancreatic cancer with a particular interest in underlying signaling mechanisms.
+Associate Professor Mehrdad Nikfarjam has a major research interest in pancreatic cancer with a particular interest in underlying signaling mechanisms.
 His research focuses on the therapeutic efficacy of targeting pathways down-stream of K-ras mutations, particularly P21-Activated kinase (PAKs) in the treatment of pancreatic cancer.

 Senior Lecturer in Surgery,

-Mr Marcos Perini has a research interest in Biology of Colorectal Liver Metastases with a particular focus on the role of lymphatics in this disease.
+Dr Marcos Perini has a research interest in Biology of Colorectal Liver Metastases with a particular focus on the role of lymphatics in this disease.